indimail/indimail-virtualdomains/.github/README-indimail.md

 # dknewkey -b 2048 /etc/indimail/control/domainkeys/default
 ```

 The private key <b>default</b> created by <b>dknewkey</b> can be read only by the <b>root</b> UNIX user or a user who is part of the <b>qcerts</b> UNIX group.
 This means that only the <b>root</b> user or users who are part of the <b>qcerts</b> group can sign messages to have a DKIM signature.
-This is required because you don't want someone else to send out emails with your signature.
+This is required because you don't want someone else to send out emails with your signature using your private key.
 You are free to chose your own name for the private key instead of using the name <b>default</b>.

 ## Create your DNS records